 Lily is a frequent concert soloist with choral groups in and around New York City, most recently singing in Beethoven’s Symphony No. 9 and Vaughan Williams’ Serenade to Music, both with Princeton Pro Musica of Princeton, NJ.
 She joins Pro Musica again in March 2020 as the soloist in James Whitbourn’s “Annelies,” a cantata set to text translated from Anne Frank’s diary.
 Other select concert credits include Haydn’s Lord Nelson Mass with Ars Choralis of Woodstock, NY and the title role in Handel’s Theodora with the Columbia University Bach Society.

 Lily also demonstrates great enthusiasm for art song performance and frequently gives salon-style house concerts in addition to traditional recitals.
 Her recitals explore a vast repertoire, including beloved Spanish, German, French, Italian, and Russian songs, music of contemporary American composers, 12-tone compositions, and cabaret and tango music.

-A native of Davenport, Iowa where public schools champion the arts, Arbisser was an avid instrumentalist from an early age, distinguishing herself on cello, French horn, and piano.
-At the age of seventeen, she featured as the piano soloist in a performance of Gershwin’s Rhapsody in Blue with the Quad City Wind Ensemble.
-She graduated summa cum laude and Phi Beta Kappa from Princeton University with a Bachelor of Arts in Art and Archaeology and a Certificate in Vocal Performance.
-She holds a Master of Music degree from Mannes College the New School for Music. - last updated: 09/21/2018
+A native of Davenport, Iowa, where public schools champion the arts, Arbisser was an avid instrumentalist from an early age, distinguishing herself on cello, French horn, and piano.
+At the age of seventeen, she was featured as the piano soloist in a performance of Gershwin’s Rhapsody in Blue with the Quad City Wind Ensemble.
+Lily graduated summa cum laude and Phi Beta Kappa from Princeton University with a Bachelor of the Arts in Art and Archaeology and a Certificate in Vocal Performance.
+She holds a Master of Music degree from Mannes College. www.lilyarbisser.com - last updated: 6/30/2019